Miele Triflex HX1 vs. Dyson V12 Detect

 3 Reasons to Choose the Miele Triflex HX1

-1. Larger dustbin: Miele has a larger volume (0.5 vs. 0.35), so consumers can vacuum a larger space.
+1. Larger dustbin: Miele offers a larger capacity (0.5 vs. 0.35), so consumers can vacuum a larger area.

-2. Self-standing: One of the Triflex configuration options allows for vertical storage without a dock, which is a plus for convenience.
+2. Self-standing: One Triflex configuration option allows vertical storage without a dock, which is a plus for convenience.

-3. Above-average on carpets: It was excellent at cleaning surface and embedded debris carpets.
+3. Above average on carpets: It excelled at cleaning the surface and removing embedded debris.

 The Verdict: Dyson V12 Offers Better Value

-One reason I say the Dyson V12 Detect has better value is the price variance, which is negligible – depending on where you purchase it.
+One reason I say the Dyson V12 Detect offers better value is the negligible price variance, depending on where you purchase it.

 Miele is a good vacuum, but its limitations and premium price level keep me from recommending it.